 - Mold and mildew

 It’s important to learn how to stop condensation in a shipping container to prevent losses.

 What Affects the Amount of Condensation in a Container?

 - Temperature: Depending on the weather.
 The temperatures change and they can ruin everything.

 - Air Space: The more space left open is in the container, you will have a lot of moisture problems.

-- Ventilation: If a shipping container is not properly ventilated, flow of air is stuck in there causing further buildup of moisture.
+- Ventilation: If a shipping container is not properly ventilated, the flow of air is stuck in there causing a further buildup of moisture.

-- Moisture content of shipped goods: Paper, cardboard, wood, organic materials, chilled foods and beverages, and other commonly shipped products can release moisture when the temperature outside of the container it’s not the same as inside.
+- The moisture content of shipped goods: Paper, cardboard, wood, organic materials, chilled foods and beverages, and other commonly shipped products can release moisture when the temperature outside of the container it’s not the same as inside.